wozniar/canplr/README.md

 To run this project:

+-   Create Google Account
 -   Sign up for the data
--   Create Google Account
 -   Install R
 -   Install `tidyverse`
--   Pass your Google Account email and link to the Google Drive containing the data to R as envvars (name them `drive_email` and `drive_url` respectively).
-If you are not sure how to do it, check this vignette: <https://cran.r-project.org/web/packages/httr/vignettes/secrets.html/>